-Leasehold improvementsOver the lease termsFurniture, fittings and equipments20-33.33%Motor vehicles33.33%
+Over the lease terms 20-33.33% 33.33%

 The useful lives and depreciation method are reviewed and adjusted, if appropriate, at the end of each reporting period.

 The gain or loss on disposal of property, plant and equipment is the difference between the net sales proceeds and the carrying amount of the relevant asset, and is recognised in consolidated profit or loss.